Skip to content

 The report_id enables the dispute chain: if the agent needs to dispute this transaction later, it must reference this report to prove usage was reported first.

-Section titled “Scenario B: Subscription Access (Bloomberg Earnings Transcript)”
+Section titled “Scenario B: Subscription Access (MarketData Earnings Transcript)”

-A hedge fund’s AI agent wants an NVIDIA earnings call transcript from Bloomberg.
-The hedge fund has an enterprise Bloomberg subscription.
-The agent carries a Biscuit delegation token that proves its entitlement — without Bloomberg needing to be online at request time.
+A hedge fund’s AI agent wants an NVIDIA earnings call transcript from MarketData.
+The hedge fund has an enterprise MarketData subscription.
+The agent carries a delegation JWT that proves its entitlement — without MarketData needing to be online at request time.

-Same pattern as Scenario A. The agent resolves Bloomberg’s RAMP manifest:
+Same pattern as Scenario A. The agent resolves MarketData’s RAMP manifest:

 Terminal window